AnnieDavies/NMA_and_RW/README.md

   a.
 AggregateHatMatrix.cpp

-       Performs a frequentist NMA using the graph theoretical approach both as a one-step and two-step method (method described in Section 3.1).
+       Performs a frequentist NMA using the graph theoretical approach both as a one-step and two-step method (method described in Section 3).

        Yields the hat matrix of the aggregate model - each row describes an evidence flow network for the comparison it represents.

        This code was used to obtain the following results in the paper NMA and RW:

          i.
-The aggregate weight matrix in Appendix D (= aggregate weights listed in Figure 6)
+The aggregate weight matrix in Appendix F (= aggregate weights listed in Figure 6)

          ii.
-The hat matrix of the aggregate model listed in Appendix D
+The hat matrix of the aggregate model listed in Appendix F

  b.
 EvidenceFlow_RWanalytical.cpp